meeehdi-dev/bropilot.nvim/README.md

 Here is the default configuration.

+- `provider` is a string defining the provider to use (currently only `ollama` and `codestral` are supported)
+- `api_key` is a string defining the API key to use for the 'codestral' provider
 - `auto_suggest` is a boolean that enables automatic debounced suggestions
 - `excluded_filetypes` is an array of filetypes ignored by the `auto_suggest` option (https://github.com/meeehdi-dev/bropilot.nvim/pull/1)
 - `model` is a string (e.g. "codellama:7b-code" or "codegemma:2b-code")